 The things we choose to remember and the things we choose to forget say a lot about who we are as individuals, as communities, as a nation.
 It says a lot about what we’ve been able to repent for, what we’ve been able to forgive, and what just hasn’t come easy to deal with or face.
 I keep, almost as if hoarding them, old notes from girls I loved in high school and beyond, pictures of paintings I painted and gave away to friends – some still close, some long gone – and all of it I have stored away in old boxes labeled “important” on the side.
 It’s rare that I go through them but having them is important to me, as if they’re my little collection, my memorabilia of the joy and pain I’ve endured like a little box of what made me, me.
 We do this as communities and as a nation, too.
 In my hometown, there’s a memorial to a horrid tornado from 2003 that ravaged the downtown area.
 Along our highways, crosses or flowers or markers remember a wreck or plane crash or some other tragedy – our children, our parents, our heroes, perhaps even some of our demons, remembered.
 That is, there are other things we don’t want to remember but have to: the Holocaust Museum, the 9/11 Memorial, the war memorials strewn across Washington, D.C. are a testament to that.
 There are yet other things we should have remembered, no, memorialized but perhaps because of the great pain of it, have chosen to forget or ignore.
 For the life of me, while there’s plenty of memorials to Civil War sites, I don’t know if there’s a single national memorial that pays homage to our awful history with slavery, or a museum that does the same.
 In fact, I’m fairly certain proposals to create such places have been rejected in lieu of something else.
 It’s as if we still don’t want to deal with our past.
 In the wake of Ferguson and Staten Island, I think there’s a lot about our past as a nation we have chosen to forget rather than memorialize and progress beyond, together.
 But we remember precisely so the past isn’t repeated and precisely to claim that it was survived.

-Much like the resurrected Jesus, scars may be something we always have, but we do grow to remember them differently from how we may have when they were fresh, new.
+Much like our sacred texts, scars may be something we always have, but we do grow to remember them differently from how we may have when they were fresh, new.
 Some of my own wounds, I picture myself, if ever “healed” fully, showing them off a bit like the characters in Jaws comparing what they’ve endured.
 There’s something appealing to looking back on the past with pride that you were able to survive it and with the mantra of “never again.”
 The wounds, then, become markers, no longer of just our pain, but of our survival and our strength.
 Too often, that doesn’t happen because we hide them instead – from ourselves and from others, but a resurrected world is one filled with the kind of hope that those fears vanish.
 It’s a brutally honest world but a better one for it, and it’s that world I hope to be about creating and living in.
 One that acknowledges, one that remembers.
+And one that in between those two things sets things right.